grobian/carbon-c-relay/carbon-c-relay.md

 global validation rule.
 Note that the cleansing rules are applied before validation is done, thus the data will not have duplicate spaces.

-Rewrite rules take a regular input to match incoming metrics, and transform them into the desired new metric name.
+Rewrite rules take a regular expression as input to match incoming metrics, and transform them into the desired new metric name.
 In the replacement, backreferences are allowed to match capture groups defined in the input regular expression.
 A match of `server\.(x|y|z)\.` allows to use e.g.
 `role.\1.` in the substitution.
 A few caveats apply to the current